Prospect Park (Brooklyn): Late 20th century

+1960s and 1970s

 The demolition of Pennsylvania Station in Manhattan during 1963–1968 spawned a nascent historic preservation movement.
 In September 1964, the Parks Department was within forty-eight hours of demolishing the Boathouse on the Lullwater.
 At the time the structure was underutilized; the boat concession only operated on weekends and its peak traffic was fewer than ten people per hour.
 However, the Boathouse shared many architectural design features with the famous station.
 A preservation group, The Friends of Prospect Park, including in its membership, poet and longtime Brooklyn resident Marianne Moore, built public awareness over disappearing historical structures and threatened flora within the park.
 Public pressure induced Park Commissioner Newbold Morris to rescind the decision to demolish the Boathouse in December 1964.

 Projects to restore Prospect Park were taken up by the late 1960s.
 In 1965, the city allocated $450,000 to renovate the Vale of Cashmere and the Rose Garden ahead of Brooklyn's 300th anniversary, and the park's 100th anniversary, the following year.
 Another $225,000 was allocated to renovate the boathouse, and $249,000 was allotted to overall renovations.
 The city renovated part of the Long Meadow on the northwest side of the park, as well as the children's farm.
 However, some of the contracts were delayed, including renovations to the Boathouse and the tennis courts, as well as a reconstruction of the Music Pagoda, which had burned down in 1968.
 By 1971, the city had spent $4 million to renovate Prospect Park, including renovating the Boathouse and dredging the lake.
 The Rose Garden and the Vale of Cashmere had also been re-landscaped.
 Also part of the renovation was a restoration of the Prospect Park Carousel from 1971 to 1974, and the exterior of the Boathouse was restored in 1979.

+By the 1970s, Prospect Park was beset by crime; a 1974 report found that 44 percent of city residents would warn people to stay away from the park under any circumstances.
+Much of Prospect Park suffered soil erosion and lack of maintenance caused the landscape to deteriorate.
+By 1979, park attendance dropped to two million, the lowest recorded level in the history of the park.